Create models and set model properties

 Selecting using click, shift-click, and dragging

 Resizing objects using handles and moving objects by dragging

 After you undo or redo block parameter changes, a visual cue appears that shows the current values of the affected parameters.
 Some parameter changes are not affected by the undo or redo commands.
 After you undo or redo changes to block parameters, use the cue to see the parameters affected.

 A small subset of parameters cannot be undone.
 Changing these parameters clears the undo history when you make the change in the Property Inspector or in the block dialog box.

 You can also zoom and scroll the editing area.
 On the Modeling tab, select Environment > Zoom, and select the zoom or view you want to use.
 If you are using a supported touch display platform, you can pinch to zoom and swipe to scroll.
 The supported touch display devices include Microsoft® Windows® platforms with a Windows 7 certified or Windows 8 certified touch display and Macintosh platforms with an Apple Magic Trackpad.

 The Simulink Editor can provide you with visual cues for some model design issues.
-In the model editor, highlighted blocks alert you to issues.
-To see a description of the issue, hover over a highlighted block and click the error or warning symbol.
+Highlighted blocks alert you to issues.
+To see a description of the issue, pause on a highlighted block and click the error or warning symbol.

 Similar to the Diagnostic Viewer, if an error or warning has a predefined fix, the notification dialog box lists actions and may include a Fix button to apply these changes.